molgenis/ansible-pipelines/README.md

      - Install
      - Run sanity check
      - Create module file for module system of your choice (Lmod in our case).
-   - Create the basic file system layout for processing a project with the NGS_DNA pipeline.
    - Configure the Bash environment for Lmod & EasyBuild
+   - Create the basic file system layout for processing a project with various pipelines for various groups.
+   - Create cronjobs for running piplines automatically for functional accounts of various groups.

 ## Prerequisites for pipeline deployment

  - On the managing computer Ansible 2.2.x or higher is required to run the playbook.
- - The playbook was tested on target servers running CentOS 6 and similar Linux distro from the ''RedHat'' family.
+ - The playbook was tested on target servers running CentOS >= 6 and similar Linux distro from the ''RedHat'' family.
    When deploying on other Linux distro's the playbook may need updates for differences in package naming.
  - A basic understanding of Ansible (See: http://docs.ansible.com/ansible/latest/intro_getting_started.html#)
  - A basic understanding of EasyBuild not required to deploy the pipeline ''as is'', but will come in handy when updating/modifying the pipeline and it's dependencies.